Of particular interest are:

 - Programs for charter schools and education programs outside the public school systems

-- Programs that teach about the greatness of America, the benefits and rewards of a free-market society, and knowledge of founding documents and foundation fathers (these programs may be delivered or administered anywhere within the United States)
+- Programs that teach about the greatness of America, the benefits and rewards of a free-market society, and knowledge of founding documents and founding fathers (these programs may be delivered or administered anywhere within the United States)

 The Foundation will not consider: